The Spirit of Queensland: Cairns to Brisbane Train [REVIEW]

 To make the comparison regarding cost, you would also need to factor in the price of one night’s accommodation and meals and the business class service on board the train, as compared to the economy service on the flight.

 Overall, it was undoubtedly a much more pleasant experience than flying and dealing with queues, baggage control, and time spent hanging around an airport.
-It was certainly much less stressful for us than a road trip and dealing with traffic, navigation, and finding accommodation and meals.
+It was certainly offered a chance for some relaxation and less stress than a road trip where you are dealing with traffic, navigation, and finding accommodation and meals.

 About the Author: Maureen is a travel writer lucky enough to be living in New Zealand and has a great passion for travel.
 Since she became “empty nested” in the late 1990s, she has travelled and worked in over 70 countries!
 Now she writes articles to share her amazing experiences with other travellers in the hope of providing practical information to help them to prepare and plan for their travel trips.